Classification Random Forest Learner

 Method importance()

-The importance scores are extracted from the slot importance
+The importance scores are extracted from the slot importance.

-Parameter 'importance' must be set to either "accuracy"
+Parameter 'importance' must be set to either "accuracy" or "gini".

 Returns